Lionel Collins: Early life, cricket and military career

 The seventh son of Henry Collins, he was born at Reading on 27 November 1878.
 Collins was educated at Marlborough College, before going up to Keble College, Oxford in 1898.
 He had debuted in minor counties cricket for Berkshire in 1897, before debuting in first-class cricket for Oxford University against AJ Webbe's XI at Oxford in 1899.
 He made six further first-class appearances for the university, all of which came in 1899 and gained him a blue.
 While attending Oxford, he also gained a blue in hockey.

-After graduating from Oxford, Collins enlisted in the British Army in April 1900 as a second lieutenant in the 6th (militia) battalion of the Worcestershire Regiment.
+After graduating from Oxford, Collins enlisted in the British Army in April 1900 as a second lieutenant in the part-time 6th (Worcestershire Militia) Battalion, Worcestershire Regiment.
 He transferred to a regular army battalion in January of the following year.
 In October 1901 he was seconded to serve in British India with the Indian Staff Corps, being promoted to lieutenant on 21 December.
 Collins toured India with a Gurkha Brigade cricket team in February 1904 and three times in ten days made two centuries in the same match.
 Wisden described the feat as "quite without parallel in the history of the game".

 Collins returned to England in 1907, when he played eight first-class matches for the Marylebone Cricket Club (MCC), including two on their 1907 tour of North America.
 He also played seven matches for Berkshire in the 1907 Minor Counties Championship.
 By 1910, he was serving in the 4th Gorkha Rifles and was promoted to captain in March of that year.

 Collins once again returned to England in the summer of 1910, where he resumed playing first-class cricket.
 He made one appearance for the MCC against Oxford University, and appeared for the combined Army and Navy cricket team against Oxford and Cambridge Universities at Aldershot, as well as appearing for Berkshire in minor counties cricket.
 Collins made two final first-class appearances in 1913 for the Free Foresters.
 Across nineteen first-class matches, he scored 858 runs at an average of 26.81.
 He made one century, a score of 102 not out against Oxford University in 1910.
 He played his final minor counties match for Berkshire in the same year, having by that point appeared for the county in 42 Minor Counties Championship matches.